opentoken-io/opentoken/doc/strength-and-numbers.md

 Account IDs, tokens and other randomly generated things on the system generate a secure hash of a particular length.
 Secure hashes are made by getting random bytes and encoding them with base64, so each character in the ID can be one of 64 different values.

-By default we use identifiers of 32 bytes, though the configuration file may be altered to pick nearly any size you like.
+By default, we use identifiers of 32 bytes, though the configuration file may be altered to pick nearly any size you like.
 Our validation forces identifiers to be at least 8 bytes.
 Trying to guess one of these generated identifiers is very hard.

 * 8 bytes (the minimum) = 2.8E14 (about 281,474,976,700,000)
 * 32 bytes (our default) = 6.2E57

 This means each atom on Earth can have a million accounts on our system and that would consume 20% of the total accounts available, give or take.

-The reason these figures are important is because we encrypt data with the real account ID and the token ID.
+The reason these figures are important is that we encrypt data with the real account ID and the token ID.
 Even we can not read your data until the moment you are requesting it!
 Keeping it safe from everyone, including us, is very important.

 Encryption Strength